madskjeldgaard/feedbackdelay-sc/README.md

 ## Features

 The following plugins are included:
+- **SpaceTub**: A tape delay inspired echo delay with a softclipper, limiter and state variable filter in the feedback path.
-- **FeedbackDelay**: A feedback delay with cubic interpolation and support for both audio and control rate arguments.
+- **FeedbackDelay**: A simple feedback delay with cubic interpolation and support for both audio and control rate arguments.
 - **VAStateVariableFilter**: A state variable filter with cutoff, resonance and 8 different filter types.
 This is based on an analog topology.

 ## Development